-Adiant Capital Partners, a Swiss investment firm focusing on renewable infrastructure, has acquired rights to construct and operate two Australian solar parks totalling 550 MWdc.
+Adiant Capital Partners, a Swiss investment advisory firm focusing on renewable infrastructure, has acquired rights to construct and operate two Australian solar parks totalling 550 MWdc.

 Adiant ACO Sarl, a Luxembourg-based vehicle managed by Adiant Capital Partners (“Adiant”), has completed in November 2017 the acquisition of 100% of the share capital of Maranbah Solar Pty Ltd a special purpose vehicle (“SPV”) that own rights to the 100 MWdc Broadlea solar park; the acquisition of Raglan Solar Pty Ltd, the SPV owning the rights to the 450 MWdc Raglan solar park, has been completed early 2018.
 The rights have been acquired from international developer Eco Energy World.

 Each project has been granted full planning consent and has received a grid connection offer from the local network operator.
 The projects will have a combined footprint of about 1,200 hectares.
 The Raglan project ranks amongst the top 20 largest solar parks globally.